Holly-Transport/coffee_chat/README.md

 # 🚀 Putting ChatGPT to (Data Science) Work

 Determined to see whether ChatGPT can do more than write sonnets, I spent a weekend working with the OpenAI GPT 3.5 model API (released on March 1) to see whether we could use the API to support the work of our Lab.
+The answer is...YES.
 Following is what I whipped up using a simple Starbucks dataset as an example.

-Note -- my team will be shaking their heads when they see this, since they are far more advanced data scientists than I can aspire to be – but I thought it’s worthwhile to show how even a...débutante... coder can do remarkable things with the new generative AIs.
+I hope you can make it better!

 I began with the objective of writing a Streamlit application for using OpenAI APIs to answer questions based on information in datasets that I provide.
 To get started, I used a test dataset -- a [directory of Starbucks locations](https://www.kaggle.com/datasets/starbucks/store-locations) -- that I found on Kaggle.